locationtech/geomesa/docs/user/cli/ingest.rst

 ``-f, --feature-name`` The name of the schema
-``-t, --threads``      Number of parallel threads used ``--input-format``     Format of input files (csv, tsv, avro, shp, json, etc) ``--run-mode``         Must be one of ``local``, ``distributed``, or ``distributedcombine`` ``--split-max-size``   Maximum size of a split in bytes (distributed jobs) ``--src-list``         Input files are text files with lists of files, one per line, to ingest.
+``-t, --threads``      Number of parallel threads used ``--input-format``     Format of input files (csv, tsv, avro, shp, json, etc) ``--no-tracking``      This application closes when ingest job is submitted.
+Useful for launching jobs with a script.
+``--run-mode``         Must be one of ``local``, ``distributed``, or ``distributedcombine`` ``--split-max-size``   Maximum size of a split in bytes (distributed jobs) ``--src-list``         Input files are text files with lists of files, one per line, to ingest.